Configuring rqlite

 If a node is being shutdown, and it's the Leader, this helps minimize the time the cluster is without a Leader.
 The leader will stop accepting client requests, make sure a target node is up to date and starts the transfer with a _TimeoutNow_ message.
 This message has the same effect as if the election timeout on the target server fires. |

-Duration after which a non-reachable voting node is reaped.
+Time after which a non-reachable voting node will be reaped.
 If not set, no reaping takes place.

 Use this feature with caution, otherwise you may reap a node which has simply become unreachable. |

-Duration after which a non-reachable non-voting node is reaped.
+Time after which a non-reachable non-voting node will be reaped.
 If not set, no reaping takes place.

 This can be useful if you have a deployment where non-voting nodes tend to come and go, and you want to avoid explicitly removing those nodes. |